bijington/blog/_posts/2021-11-10-building-a-mobile-game-in-xamarin-forms-part-four.md

 #### 2. Add our UI content

-Inside the `StackLayout` lets add the following:
+Inside the `StackLayout` let's add the following:

 A `Label` to show how many correct guesses we have made: